Bisque-IO/bop/rust/bop-rs/src/aof2/design_next.md

 5. Recreate the active segment map/set entirely from these headers.
 No manifest replay or auxiliary metadata files are necessary.

 ## 11. Flow Control and Backpressure
+### 11.1 Rollover Handshake (AP2)
+- **Active**: the writer holds an `AdmissionGuard` and appends freely.
+When the flush path decides to seal (size, time, or durability budget), it transitions to `RolloverRequested`.
+- **RolloverRequested**: `TieredInstance::request_rollover` enqueues a `CoordinatorCommand::Rollover` carrying a oneshot ack.
+The sync API immediately returns `WouldBlock(BackpressureKind::Rollover)` until the ack fires.
+- **CoordinatorProcessing**: the coordinator drains the command, reserves Tier 1 capacity, schedules compression, and stages Tier 2 upload intents.
+Failures map to `AofError::RolloverFailed` and complete the ack with an error.
+- **AckReady**: once Tier 1 metadata is durable and upload work accepted, the coordinator fulfils the ack. `Aof::seal_current_segment` observes the ready signal, promotes the next segment, and wakes admission waiters.
+- **PostAckCleanup**: dropping the final `AdmissionGuard` releases Tier 0 residency, allowing queued writers to proceed.
+Tier 1/Tier 2 workers execute the staged jobs asynchronously.

+`Aof::seal_current_segment` polls the ack without blocking the executor.
+The synchronous path surfaces `WouldBlock` until the ack is resolved, while `append_record_async` awaits the shared notifier before retrying.
+See [`store.md`](store.md#append-path-and-handshake) for event sequencing and [`implementation_plan.md`](implementation_plan.md#milestone-4--append-path-integration) for outstanding tasks.

+### 11.2 Async Append Retry Loop (AP3)
+The async helper is defined in `Aof::append_record_async` (planned under AP3):
+- Attempt `append_record` in a loop.
+- On `WouldBlock(Admission)`, await the Tier 0 admission notifier published by the coordinator.
+- On `WouldBlock(Rollover)`, await the rollover notifier tied to the in-flight ack.
+- Propagate other errors immediately.

+This retry state machine stays cancel-safe by checking the manager cancellation token between awaits.
+Writers that do not want to block synchronously should call the async helper directly.

 - `FlushConfig::max_unflushed_bytes` limits acknowledged-but-not-durable data; exceeding it blocks new appends until a flush completes.
 - The manager monitors outstanding flush jobs and can throttle or seal the tail early if the writer outruns I/O.
 - The two-unfinalized rule provides natural pressure when the filesystem is slow: new segments will not activate until the oldest pending footer is durable.